 The City of Bartlesville defines city-owned non-structural stormwater controls to mean any stormwater-related program implemented by the City of Bartlesville, including: preservation of open space; expanding disconnections of impervious surfaces; expansion of vegetation and natural systems; grass swales and other types of natural, vegetated infiltration areas; and protection and expansion of riparian stream buffers.
 The City of Bartlesville will not impose requirements of non-structural controls on private property.
 Hence there will be no O&M actions needed regarding privately-owned non-structural controls.
 Instead, the City of Bartlesville will encourage and provide education about such programs as private development expands within the City of Bartlesville.

-Assess Water Quality Impact to Impaired Waters from Existing and New Flood Management Projects (OKR04 Part IV.A.1.f)
+Flood Management Projects (OKR04 Part IV.A.1.f)